Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Protection Against Separate Domestic and Foreign Losses

-Another important concept is the {\it effective foreign rate of return} (for brevity, the {\it effective foreign return}), that is, the rate of return on the foreign reference portfolio $\Sf$ when its value at any date $t$ is expressed in the domestic currency using the current exchange rate $\X_t$.
+Another important concept is the {\it effective foreign rate of return,} that is, the rate of return on the foreign portfolio $\Sf$ when its value at any date $t$ is expressed in the domestic currency using the current value $X_t$ of the exchange rate.
 The effective foreign return satisfies, for every $t\in [0,T]$,

-where $\Sfd_t :=\X_t\Sf_t$.
-Notice that the {\it nominal domestic rate of return} can also be called the {\it effective domestic rate of return} from the point of view of a domestic investor who is invariably assessing his gains and losses in the domestic currency.